dreadnode/dyana/ebpf/README.md

 multipass launch --name ebpf-dev --memory 4G --disk 10G

 # Mount your project directory - since this is a private repo
+# When you mount a local directory to Multipass, it creates a bidirectional sync.
+Changes made on either the host or guest will be reflected in both places immediately.
 multipass mount ~/git/dyana ebpf-dev:/home/ubuntu/project

 # Shell into VM